AndrasKovacs/smalltt/README.md

 It would be better in the previous example to solve `?0` with `true`.
-Smalltt does not bother with performing unfolding for code optimization, but it certainly could; the primary goal is demonstrate the infrastructure where we have the freedom to unfold in different ways.
+Smalltt does not bother with performing unfolding for code optimization, but it certainly could; the primary goal is to demonstrate the infrastructure where we have the freedom to unfold in different ways.
 Additional optimization passes can take advantage of the preserved top-level unfoldings.